asparageist/text-analyzer/readme.md

 numberOfOccurrencesInText(word, text);
 Expected Output: 3

-Describe: numberOfOccurrencesInText()
+Describe: watchYourProfanity()

-Test: "It should return 0 occurrences of a word for an empty string."
+Test: "It should return 1 to recognize if a word is typed"
 Code:
-const text = "";
-const word = "red";
+const word = "zoinks";
-numberOfOccurrencesInText(word, text);
+watchYourProfanity(word);
-Expected Output: 0
+Expected Output: 1